ajahne/blog/_posts/2018-09-16-one-on-one-meeting-dos-and-donts-part1.md

 **Do not do this type of meeting.**

 I had great to-do meetings, everyone was clear on deliverables, deadlines were being met and from "on high" everything appeared rosy.
 But little did I know, one direct report was having issues with a senior individual contributor and couldn't work with him any longer.
 One engineer was frustrated with her team lead and communication had ground to a stand still.
-One team member asked "can we meet" and handed in her letter of resignation that same day.
+One team member asked "can we meet" and handed in his letter of resignation that same day.

 In each of these cases all items on the "to-do list" had a nice fat checkmark next to them.
 Jiras had been resolved and bugs had been fixed.
 New features were built in a timely manner and production was humming.
 Yet, in all situations, there was more to discuss than a list of objectives.
 By focusing solely on tasks, no-one (i.e. me) was focused on how this person was doing.
 What was exciting?
 Motivating?
 Frustrating?